oracle/coherence-operator/docs/prometheusoperator.md

+> Note, use of Prometheus and Grafana is only available when using the
+> operator with Coherence 12.2.1.4.

 # Monitoring Coherence services via Grafana dashboards

 The Oracle Coherence Operator includes the Prometheus Operator as an optional subchart named `prometheusoperator`.